Terms & Conditions

-Crash Symphony Productions – Terms & Conditions of Business
+Crash Symphony Productions Terms and Conditions

 - We offer a free one-hour consultation at the studio premises.
 This single hour is provided for potential clients so that they may view the studio and speak to the staff before they commence a project.
 It is provided in order to help the prospective client decide whether CSP is going to be a good fit for their project.